 Fruit for the Future

-- Conservation of genetic diversity is a core component of managing the National Fruit Collection, with activities such as cryopreservation providing additional long-term security to the collection.
+Conservation of genetic diversity is a core component of managing the National Fruit Collection.
 However, utilisation of the available material is a key element in the continued development of the collection and is an aspect that we aim to further promote.

 - represent the diversity within each crop species;

 - include varieties of historic and current importance to the UK;

 - incorporate accessions containing important characters, for example disease resistance and fruit quality.